-Flower tattoos generally symbolize your softer side.
-A rose tattoo on your ripped chest could mean you’ve been bit by the love bug.
+Cherry blossom tattoos generally symbolize your softer side.
+A rose tattoo on your ripped chest could mean the love bug has bitten you.
 A tattoo of an orchid can symbolize your spirituality.
 A wildflower tattoo may represent your enigma or mystery, signifying your untold secrets (and perhaps that inexplicable urge to spill your guts to someone).

-The tiny light pink flowers, which come in other colors as well and bloom in spring for only two weeks, can represent the polar opposites of life — and its representation will likely depend on where it is you call home.
+The tiny light pink flowers, which come in other colors and bloom in spring for only two weeks, can represent the polar opposites of life — and their representation will likely depend on where it is you call home.

 What is the Meaning of a Cherry Blossom Tattoo?

 The meaning of a cherry blossom flower tattoo is different in many countries.
-Yes, the delicate looking flower is more popularly associated with Japanese culture, and it is that country’s national flower.
+Yes, the delicate-looking flower is more popularly associated with Japanese culture and is that country’s national flower.
 But a cherry blossom tree doesn’t only grow in the Land of the Rising Sun.

-It also grows in the US, Taiwan, China, Nepal, Afghanistan, Iran, Korea, Thailand, India, Canada and parts of Europe.
-Each of those countries interprets the flower according to their history, beliefs and practices.
+It also grows in the US, Taiwan, China, Nepal, Afghanistan, Iran, Korea, Thailand, India, Canada, and Europe.
+Each country interprets the flower according to its history, beliefs, and practices.

-What a Cherry Blossom Means in the US
+What Does a Cherry Blossom Means in the US?

 The cherry blossom found in Washington DC, around the Potomac Park and the National Mall, has come to represent tranquility and peace.
 A stark contrast to how the capital city can get pretty turbulent and mired in disharmony when political forces butt heads.

-But these delicate flowers have come to symbolize what they symbolize because they were given by Japan as a way to restore the friendship and alliance between the two countries.
-Yokohama sent 3,020 cherry blossom trees to Washington in 1912, and ever since, the city has celebrated the Cherry Blossom Festival.
+But these delicate flowers have come to symbolize what they symbolize because Japan gave them as a way to restore the friendship and alliance between the two countries.
+Yokohama sent 3,020 cherry blossom trees to Washington in 1912; ever since the city has celebrated the Cherry Blossom Festival.

 Cherry blossoms take on a sensual appeal in China.
-People here believe the flower represents female sexuality and dominance as well as beauty.
+People here believe the flower represents female sexuality, dominance, and beauty.
 Instead of fragility, it symbolizes strength and power.

 So if you’re looking to get empowered, a tattoo of cherry blossoms in red running down the lengthy, smoldering side of your body or your voluptuous back could make you feel more adventurous, unrestrained in bed (or the living room or kitchen, wherever passion hits you).